dsccommunity/DnsServerDsc/source/DSCResources/MSFT_xDnsServerSecondaryZone/README.md

 # Description

 The xDnsServerSecondaryZone DSC resource manages a standalone file-backed secondary zone on a Domain Name System (DNS) server.
+Secondary zones allow client machine in primary DNS zones to do DNS resolution of machines in the secondary DNS zone.